Skip to content

 Publicly editable

-Python blocks can be set to publicly editable.
+Python Code block can be set to publicly editable.
 This may be interesting if you want to show calculations depending on certain parameters.
 After a page reload the changes in the code will be lost.

 Examples